DiVeWord/DLVMM/README.md

 Our results showed that DLVMM overcome four popular word embedding, namely Word2Vec, Glove, FastText e Bayesian Skip Gram, and more than 9 datasets.

 In addition, we conducted a hypothesis test on whether DLVMM model is in fact different from others, based on McNemar’s test to know more about this test check https://towardsdatascience.com/statistical-tests-for-comparing-machine-learning-and-baseline-performance-4dfc9402e46f and https://machinelearningmastery.com/statistical-significance-tests-for-comparing-machine-learning-algorithms/.
-In next figures we show the heat maps of p-values for all combinations of DiVe and classifiers and Word2Vec or Glove and classifiers, respectively, in the PO dataset.
+In next figures we show the heat maps of p-values for all combinations of DLVMM and classifiers and Word2Vec or Glove and classifiers, respectively, in the PO dataset.
 Comparing the two heat maps, we observe that there are a lot of values < 0.05 that deny the null hypothesis, besides that, we plot the p-values from McNemar’s test as a CDF for all word embeddings, separated by dataset.
 We can see that 2 out of 9 datasets (AR and YR) have < 40% of p-values < 0.05.
 In the remaining datasets, there are ≥ 60% of p-values < 0.05.